NotZakariya/NotZakariya.github.io/contact.md

 ---

 <br>
-Feel free to drop me an email if you have any:
+Feel free to drop me an email, if you have any:
 - questions
 - suggestions
 - comments